 At the state level, the beer question is more vexing.
 Rawson would like to see the Nevada winery law amended.

 “We can’t sell beer, but a brew pub can sell wine, liquor, whatever they want,” he said.
 “How can we be competitive with them?
-If a husband doesn’t want to drink wine, they’re not coming to our store.”
+If a husband doesn’t want to drink wine (and the wife does), they’re not coming to our store.”

 Wendi Rawson points to other confusing discrepancies that seemingly arise from Nevada’s 3-tier distribution system.

 “I’m baffled,” she said.
 “The city manufacturing license says we can’t sell wine by the glass.
-But you can retail your own wine according to the state.”
+But you can retail your own wine by the glass according to the state.”

 The Rawsons say Nevada has acknowledged that when it comes to wineries, its jurisdictions are not on the same page.
 It’s been expensive and inconvenient to serve as the guinea pig, but Mike Rawson says he’s glad he could bring these problems to the surface.

 “We did expose something that’s wrong, and now the Nevada Department of Taxation knows there’s some issues there,” he said.
 “It’s a victory.”